-HOW TO WASH YOUR UNDIES SO THEY LAST LONGER
+HOW TO CARE FOR YOUR UNDERWEAR - SO IT LASTS LONGER

 It breaks our hearts when bad things happen to good knickers, so we decided to share some lingerie wash care tips

 and tricks to help make your mentionable unmentionables last a little longer.

 Delicate fabrics such as stretch lace, galloon lace, mesh, satin and silk should always be hand washed ever so gently.

 Without the harsh conditions of a washing machine, underwear remains looking newer for much longer.
 Not only that, but this means

 they’ll fit just as well as the first wear because they won’t get stretched out that quickly.

 Another BIG no-no is tossing your undies in the tumble dryer.
 It's just about the worst possible thing you can do as the heat